nugentcaillin/influxDBclient/README.md

 ## Key Features
 - implements core InfluxDB v3 API functions such as write, querying, creating and listing databases
 - Batch writing capabilities for improved performance
+- throughput of up to 400,000 writes per second for measurements
 - IO multiplexing using libcurl CURLM interface
 - Native C++20 coroutines for asynchronous execution
 - promise/futures to bridge synchronous and asynchronous contexts